How Much Does It Cost to Sandblast a Home?

 If you're thinking of doing the project on your own, contact a sandblasting service near you to at least get a consultation and a quote.
 Then, you'll be able to make an informed decision on whether this process is something you want to do on your own or leave to the professionals.

 Yes, you’ll create a mess with your sandblaster, which you’ll have to clean up after the project.
-The materials you blast onto the service will collect on the ground, and the process will also spread a lot of debris in the air.
+The materials you blast onto the surface will collect on the ground, and the process will also spread a lot of debris in the air.
+It’s best to move items nearby that you don’t want damaged by debris.

-Yes, sandblasters are very loud, with sound power levels up to 115 to 125 decibels.
-That's louder than a chainsaw.
+Yes, sandblasters are very loud, with sound power levels up to 115 to 125 decibels—that's louder than a chainsaw.
+It’s crucial that you or a pro wear earplugs when sandblasting.
+It’s also important to let your neighbors know that you’re having sandblasting work done so they can prepare for the loud noise.